skwp/dotfiles/README.md

  * Cmd-k and Cmd-d to type underscores and dashes (use ), since they are so common in code but so far away from home row
  * ; instead of : - avoid Shift for common tasks, just hit semicolon to get to ex mode

- Buffer/Window/Tab Manipulation

- * ,m - NERDTree toggle
+ * ,. to go to last edit location instead of '. because the apostrophe is hard on the pinky

+ Tab Navigation

+ * Cmd-H and Cmd-L - left an right on tabs
+ * Use Cmd-1..Cmd-0 to switch to a specific tab number (like iTerm) - and tabs have been set up to show numbers

+ Window Navigation

+ * H L I M - to move left, right, up, down between windows
  * Q -  Quit a window, keep buffer alive (Ctrl-w,c)
  * \Q - Quit window, kill buffer (:bw)

+ **Splits***

  * vv - vertical split (Ctrl-w,v)
  * ss - horizontal split (Ctrl-w,s)
- * H,L,I,M - to move left, right, up, down between windows
- * Cmd-H and Cmd-L - left an right on tabs
  * ,, to zoom a window to max size and again to unzoom it (ZoomWin standard Ctrl-w,o)
- * Use Cmd-1..Cmd-0 to switch to a specific tab number (like iTerm) - and tabs have been set up to show numbers
  * ,q to close the quickfix and ,oq to open the quickfix (great for lookin at Ack or GitGrep results)
+ * ,m - NERDTree toggle

  Utility